-Roscoe CISD feels that there is a direct correlation between student appearance, attitude, and student performance.
+Roscoe Collegiate High School feels that there is a direct correlation between student appearance, attitude, and student performance.
 Clothing that is too casual or distracting has an adverse effect on learning.

-We also believe that the dress code should prepare the student for the rules of dressing in the work place in the future.
+We also believe that the dress code should prepare the student for the rules of dressing in the workplace in the future.
 At school activities dress must be appropriate to the occasion.
-Those not dressed appropriately may be asked to leave.
+Those not dressed appropriately may be asked to leave, call for a change of clothing, or will be given clothing to change into for the day.

 The district's dress code teaches grooming and hygiene, prevents disruption, and minimizes safety hazards.
-Students and parents may determine a student's personal dress and grooming standards, provided that they comply with the following:

-Tops, blouses, shirts, dress:
+Tops, Blouses, Shirts, Dress

-- No see-through blouses, shirts or dresses will be worn - Tank tops or V-neck sweaters may only be worn with a shirt underneath.

-• No sundresses, spaghetti strap tops, halter tops, strapless or low cut tops will be worn without a shirt underneath.

-• No inappropriate sleeveless tops (large or gaping armholes) will be worn without a shirt underneath.
+- No see-through blouses, shirts or dresses will be worn - Tank tops can only be worn as an undershirt - No sundresses, spaghetti strap tops, halter tops, crop tops, strapless or low cut tops will be worn without a shirt underneath - No sleeveless tops with large or gaping armholes will be worn without a shirt underneath

-- No cleavage will be visible. - Proper undergarments must be worn at all times and at any time should not be visible.

-• Shirts must be long enough to cover the midriff, when seated and when arms are raised overhead.

-• All girls' shirttails will be an appropriate length.
+- No revealing low cut tops, shirts, blouses, or dresses - Shirts must cover midriff at all times - No oversized (hanging off the shoulder) tops, blouses, shirts, or dresses will be worn

-Shorts, pants, skirts, and dresses:
+Shorts, Pants, Skirts, and Dresses

-Bottoms of shorts, dresses, or skirts must extend 6 or fewer inches from the bottom of the outside hem of the garment to the knee while the student is in an upright kneeling position.
-Slits in skirts will be measured from the top of the slit.

-No biker or tight fitting spandex type shorts, cut offs, or non-hemmed shorts will be worn.

-• No boxer shorts or inappropriate wind shorts will be worn

-• Pajama pants are prohibited.
-Excessively loose clothing that results in sagging are prohibited.
-Pants will fit in the waist, length and seat.
+- Shorts, dresses, or skirts must extend beyond the tips of fingers when arms are relaxed at the shoulder - Slits in skirts will need to start from below the fingertip - No biker or tight fitting spandex type shorts - No boxer shorts or inappropriate wind shorts will be worn - Pajama pants are prohibited.
+Excessively loose clothing that results in sagging are prohibited - Pants will fit in the waist, length and seat.
 Belts, when needed, should fit around the waist or must be worn appropriately.

-Hair:

-- Should be clean and neatly groomed. - Should be away from the face for proper vision.

-Miscellaneous:

-• Startling, unusual, or immodest attire of any sort shall not be permitted.

-• Items that are lewd, offensive, vulgar, and obscene are prohibited.
-This includes, but is not limited to items depicting nudity, vulgarity, or profanity.

-• Items that advertise, or depict tobacco products, alcoholic beverages, drugs, or any other substance prohibited under FNCF (legal).

-• Hats, caps, picks, combs, hoods on jackets, scarves, bandanas, or other head coverings are prohibited in the classroom or school building.

-• Chains shall not be worn.

-• Tattoos should be covered so they may not be seen.
-This includes hand drawn pictures in ink.
+Excessively loose clothing that results in sagging are prohibited - Tights/Leggings can be worn but must have a shirt or blouse that is fingertip length over the leggings - Holes in pants and shorts need to be below the fingertips unless the holes are patched

+Miscellaneous

-• To avoid substantial disruption of the educational program and to promote safety and order, items that depict or imply ethnic or racial hatred or prejudice are prohibited (e.g. confederate flags, swastikas, Ku Klux Klan, Black Panther, Neo-Nazi, Black Power, Arian Nation, or other hate group).
+- Slippers, slides, flip-flops, shower shoes, and house shoes will not be allowed - Startling, unusual, or immodest attire of any sort shall not be permitted - Items that are lewd, offensive, vulgar, and obscene are prohibited.
+This includes, but is not limited to items depicting nudity, vulgarity, or profanity. - Items that advertise, or depict tobacco products, alcoholic beverages, drugs, or any other substance prohibited under FNCF (legal). - Proper undergarments must be worn at all times and should not be visible. - Hair must be neatly groomed, cleaned, and out of your eyes. - Facial hair must be neatly groomed and clean. - Hats, caps, picks, combs, hoods on jackets, sweatbands or headbands, bandanas, beanies, and toboggans are prohibited in the classroom or school building. - To avoid substantial disruption of the educational program and to promote safety and order, items that depict or imply ethnic or racial hatred or prejudice are prohibited (e.g. confederate flags, swastikas, Ku Klux Klan, Black Panther, Neo-Nazi, Black Power, ArianNation, or other hate groups).